Concern is mounting about the effects of phone use and texting while driving.

 Cellphones and texting

-Talking on a hand-held cellphone while driving is banned in 13 states (California, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, New Jersey, New York, Oregon, Vermont, Washington, and West Virginia) and the District of Columbia.
+Talking on a hand-held cellphone while driving is banned in 14 states and the District of Columbia.

-Text messaging is banned for all drivers in 44 states and the District of Columbia.
-In addition, novice drivers are banned from texting in 4 states (Mississippi, Missouri, Oklahoma, and Texas).
+Text messaging is banned for all drivers in 46 states and the District of Columbia.
+In addition, novice drivers are banned from texting in two states (Missouri and Texas).